One of the more popular types of resistance training aids is what is known as the resistance band or exercise band.

 An athlete cannot get the same results when using weights in an isometric routine.
 This is because of the difference between gravitational force (used by weights) and elastic force (used by the resistance band).
 Gravitational force never changes, no matter how great the mass of the object, and therefore the muscle does not go through the process of resampling and responding to any changes in resistance and does not develop the same level of responsiveness and quickness.

-A second benefit of this training strategy is that the muscle does not get a chance to adapt to the force of the resistance and plateau, or level off, at the level of resistance applied.
+The second benefit of this training strategy is that the muscle does not get a chance to adapt to the force of the resistance and plateau or level off, at the level of resistance applied.
 “Muscle confusion” is the term often applied to the idea of keeping the muscle guessing as to what force to expect, and this promotes ongoing muscle development.

 These are just some of the reasons how and why this type of training works and why athletes often see dramatic results in their sports performance in a short period of time.